5 Critical Construction Project Reports Your System Should Pull Without Fuss

 Armed with this information, you can change processes and quotes to improve future margins.

-The best systems run off real-time ledgers—making it easy for many of your business’ processes to be housed in one system.
-This includes tracking timesheets, labour costs and managing human resources.
+The best project reporting systems run off real-time ledgers—making it easy for many of your business’ processes to be housed in one system.
+This includes tracking payroll, labor costs and managing human resources.

-In terms of compliance, using a system that’s been designed specifically for the Australian and New Zealand markets allows you to comply with legislation regarding monitoring and controlling your labour costs.
+In terms of compliance, using a system that’s been designed specifically for the Australian and New Zealand markets allows you to comply with legislation regarding monitoring and controlling your labor costs.

 Often in your role you’ll need to quickly pull a report about something very specific and an integrated software solution will enable you to do so.